david-3lm/ProjectorIntegrationUnity/README.md

 - **Interactor:** this class gets the information from *ContourFinder* and the center of the biggest black spot in the image as the position of this collider.
 This object is an empty GameObject with a Collider2D and its Rigidbody2D that moves around the scene.

-- **InteractableObject:** this abstract class consist of an abstract method called InteractionEvent that will be called inside OnTriggerEnter2D. **Every object that wants to have some interaction should inherit from this class and be part of a GameObject with a Collider2D attached.**
+- **InteractiveObject:** this abstract class consist of an abstract method called InteractionEvent that will be called inside OnTriggerEnter2D. **Every object that wants to have some interaction should inherit from this class and be part of a GameObject with a Collider2D attached.**

-- *InteractableButton:* this class inherits from InteractableObject and develops a behavior of a classic Button.
+- *InteractiveButton:* this class inherits from InteractiveObject and develops a behavior of a classic Button.
 Uses InteractionEvent to invoke an OnClick() Event.

 ## Authors